-New 802.11n technology has made it possible for even large enterprises to build mission-critical wireless LANs, but as Wi-Fi infrastructure gets bigger and more complex, engineers face new issues of reliability,
+New 802.11n technology has made it possible for even large enterprises to build mission-critical wireless LANs, but as Wi-Fi infrastructure gets bigger and more complex, engineers face new issues of reliability, scalability and manageability.

 To address these issues, vendors are launching a flurry of new technologies for strategies that will provide more bandwidth, ensure performance and enable automated provisioning for wireless clients.
 These strategies include new kinds of policy setting for access control, application awareness and capacity management -- all with the goal of making wide-scale wireless LAN in the enterprise workable.